ArrowElectronics/aws-iot-dragonconnect-c/admin/foundation.md

       on MQTT topics
     * Creates a topic rule

-The configuration performed for each of the steps shown in the output of the foundation.js script will be examined.
-While the foundation.js script configures several Amazon services, further configuration is required and will be performed by additional
+The configuration performed by the foundation.js script will be examined.
-DragonConnect utilities.
+While the foundation.js script configures several Amazon services, further configuration is required and will be performed by additional DragonConnect utilities.

 The _IAM_ service provides a fine-grain permission model to control access